 Natasha also accepts appointments as an arbitrator and adjudicator and is a member of a number of English and international arbitration panels.

-Natasha is trained in adjudication, having completed the Chartered Institute of Arbitrators Construction Adjudication Pathway Module 1, and in mediation, having completed the mediation course offered by the Centre de Médiation et d’Arbitrage de Paris.
+Natasha has trained in adjudication with the Chartered Institute of Arbitrators and in mediation with the CMAP.
 She regularly advises and assists clients with pre-litigation or pre-arbitral strategy.

 - Planning and Environment